alicejw-aws/documentation-website/_observability-plugin/index.md

   ![Sample Trace Analytics View]({{site.url}}{{site.baseurl}}/images/observability-trace.png)
 6. Leverage [notebooks]({{site.url}}{{site.baseurl}}/observability-plugin/notebooks) to combine different visualizations and code blocks that you can share with team members.
   ![Sample Notebooks View]({{site.url}}{{site.baseurl}}/images/notebooks.png)

+## Anomaly Detection

+You can also check for anomalies in your Dashboard data with the Anomaly detection tool in OpenSearch Dashboards.